forestgrape/coronavirus/index.md

 ### particles clearance
 [in work]

-##### Methods of Clearance
+#### Methods of Clearance
 * clearance by mucus flow towards the alimentary system
+* coughing
 * clearance by macrophages in the epithelium and in the mucus[to check]
-* absorption in the alveoli and clearance via the blood stream
+* absorption in the alveoli and clearance in the blood stream
-* coughing

 ##### factors influencing clearance
 * well flowing mucus (see [factors increasing the mucus flow](#factors-influencing-the-mucus-flow))
 * the earlier deposited the better is the mucus clearance
-* particle properties such as material (bad clearance for insoluble), form, size
+* particle properties such as material (bad clearance for insoluble in the lungs), form, size

 ### simulation methods and experiments

 In her thesis [Lindstrom](#lindstrom) explains well the principles.
 A recent review is from [Park and colleagues](#park).<br>
-Modeling or experimentally determine the deposition rates is not easy and both the simulation and experimental methods described below have caveats.
+Modeling or experimentally determine the deposition rates is not easy and both simulation and experimental methods have caveats as described below .

 #### Simulations
 An often used model is the [ICRP Model](#bailey).
 Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics.
-In this work mainly [kleinstreuer](#kleinstreuer) is used, other simulation models are [qi](#qi), [rahimi-gorji](#rahimi-gorji), [zhong18](#zhong18).<br>
+In this work mainly [kleinstreuer](#kleinstreuer) is used, other simulation models are [qi](#qi), [rahimi-gorji](#rahimi-gorji), [zhong18](#zhong18).

+Traditional methods: Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [ICRP by Bailey](#bailey).
+These methods yield some differential equations.
+These equations are often solved/simulated with a computer-based approach e.g. Monte Carlo methods.

 The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
-Often good agreement for modeling methods compared to in vivo measurements are shown, however many estimates for parameters have to be taken and thus overfitting could occur.
+Often good agreement for modeling methods compared to in vivo measurements are achieved, however many estimates for parameters have to be taken and thus overfitting could occur.
 Additionally many simplifications of relevant [particles deposition](#particles-deposition) both for respiratory tract and particles are taken: Most modeling methods ignore the softness and dynamics of the respiratory system, except a few see [darquenne](#darquenne).
 Particle shape(taken into account in [sturm](#sturm)), condensation and material (both discussed in [Zhong18](#zhong18)) are mostly ignored, i.e. the simulations are done for round constant size aerosol droplets.

-Traditional methods go: Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [ICRP by Bailey](#bailey).
-These methods yield some differential equations.
-These equations are often solved/simulated with a computer-based approach e.g. Monte Carlo methods.

 #### Experiments

 - Experimental in vitro setting: Build an artificial lung and measure: [sznitman](#sznitman).
 - Experimental in vivo settings:
     * A person inhales aerosols and the deposited fraction is measured.
 Recent experiments are done by [Rissler et al](#rissler).
     * A person inhales some test particles and the number of absorbed particles is measured for different volumes inhaled.
 For small volumes, the air goes not fare into to lung and so for this part the absorption is calculated.
 Then the volume is increased, the adsorbed particles measured again and the next part of the lung is calculated: the previous result is subtracted and the remaining adsorption is the next deeper lung part  [reference to be added].